-His works have been featured across the globe including: China (Shanghai New Music Week), Turkey, Thailand, Vietnam, Malaysia, Cambodia, Myanmar, France (Festival de Royaymont), Austria (Impuls), Germany (Darmstadt), Italy, Netherlands, United States, and throughout Australia (Metropolis New Music Week, Brisbane Festival).
+His works have been featured across the globe including: China (Shanghai New Music Week), Turkey, Thailand, Vietnam, Malaysia, Cambodia, Myanmar, France (Festival de Royaymont), Austria (Impuls), Germany (Darmstadt), Italy, Netherlands, UK, United States, and throughout Australia (Metropolis New Music Week, Brisbane Festival).

 Jakob has participated in composer development programmes such as the 49th Darmstadt Summer Course for New Music (DE), Impuls Academie (AT), Académie Voix Nouvelles Royaumont (FR), Bilkent Composition Academy (TR), International Masterclass Shanghai New Music Week (CN), the TSO Composers’ School, Ensemble Offspring’s Hatched Academy, Melbourne Arts Centre’s 5x5x5, Tilde Academy Festival, AYO’s National Music Camp, and has participated in workshops with the Melbourne Symphony Orchestra and The Australian Voices.

 Jakob is currently undertaking his PhD under the supervision of Aaron Cassidy and Mary Bellamy at CeReNeM, University of Huddersfield, with the generous support of the Rae and Edith Bennett Travelling Scholarship and the Welsford Smithers Memorial Scholarship.
 He has previously studied at the University of Melbourne with Elliott Gyger and Queensland Conservatorium Griffith University with Gerard Brophy.
 He has been closely mentored by composer Liza Lim and had additional lessons with Enno Poppe, Simon Steen-Anderson, Wieland Hoban, Pierluigi Billone, Rebecca Saunders, Yann Robin, Philippe Hurel, Noriko Baba, and Mauro Lanza.

-In 2022, Jakob is working with ELISION, Rubiks Collective and Ossicle Duo, Callum G’Froerer, Alex Raineri, and David Zucchi.
+In 2022, Jakob is working with ELISION, Rubiks Collective and Ossicle Duo, Callum G’Froerer, Alex Raineri, David Zucchi, and the London Philharmonic Orchestra.